Dakalo-Sadiki/Hello_World/README.md

 # Hello_World
 The dawn of coding.
-Dakalo is an inquisitive and alwyas ready to learn human.
+Dakalo is an inquisitive and always ready to learn human.